mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Choose a caregiver and make sure they understand what the role entails.
 * Give your caregiver a copy of this guide and ask them to read it in full at least once
 * Attend the online orientation for Outpatient Autologous Stem Cell Transplant patients.
 Ask your BMT Nurse Coordinator for details.
-<span class="feedback remove invisible">* Arrange lodging in a hotel or apartment near MSKCC</span>
 * Arrange transportation to bring you from your home to your lodging
 * If you have children, arrange for childcare
 * Arrange for pet care
-<span class="feedback invisible remove">* Purchase a thermometer and ensure your caregiver knows how to accurately take your temperature with it</span>
+* Receive a thermometer from your healthcare team.
+Your caregiver will learn how to  to accurately take your temperature with it
 * Make an appointment with a fertility specialist to discuss the impact of your treatment on your ability to have children in the future.
 * Think about whether you'd like to cut your hair
 * Visit a wig store if you decide to wear a wig